Stores looted in Center City Philadelphia on Tuesday night

 The group had large plastic bags that they were filling up with stolen store merchandise.

-Multiple Philadelphia Police commanders confirm to CBS Philadelphia's Joe Holden looting has no connection to earlier demonstrations over the dismissal of charges in the death of Eddie Irizarry.
+Multiple Philadelphia Police commanders confirm to CBS Philadelphia's Joe Holden that the looting has no connection to earlier demonstrations over the dismissal of charges in the death of Eddie Irizarry.

 Earlier protests concluded peacefully, according to police sources.